Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: Abstract

 \section{Abstract}

 Ly$\alpha$ emission from galaxies can be utilized to characterize the ionization state in the intergalactic medium (IGM).
-We report our search for Ly$\alpha$ emission at $z>7$ using a comprehensive Keck/MOSFIRE near-infrared spectroscopic dataset, as part of the \emph{Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization Survey} \citep{Jung2018a, Jung2019a}.
+We report our search for Ly$\alpha$ emission at $z>7$ using a comprehensive Keck/MOSFIRE near-infrared spectroscopic dataset, as part of the Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization Survey.
 We analyze data from 10 nights of MOSFIRE observations which together target 72 high-$z$ candidate galaxies in the GOODS-N field, all with deep exposure times of 4.5--19 hr.
-Utilizing an improved automated emission line search, we report ten Ly$\alpha$ emission lines detected ($>$4$\sigma$) at $z>7$, significantly increasing the spectroscopically-confirmed sample.
-Our sample includes large equivalent-width (EW) Ly$\alpha$ emitters ($>$50\AA), and additional tentative Ly$\alpha$ emission lines detected at 3 -- 4$\sigma$ from five additional galaxies.
+Utilizing an improved automated emission-line search, we report 10 Ly$\alpha$ emission lines detected ($>$4$\sigma$) at $z>7$, significantly increasing the spectroscopically confirmed sample.
+Our sample includes large equivalent-width (EW) Ly$\alpha$ emitters ($>$50\AA), and additional tentative Ly$\alpha$ emission lines detected at 3$\sigma$ -- 4$\sigma$ from five additional galaxies.
 We constrain the Ly$\alpha$ EW distribution at $z\sim7.6$, finding a significant drop from $z\lesssim6$, suggesting an increasing fraction of neutral hydrogen (\ion{H}{1}) in the IGM in this epoch.
-We estimate the Ly$\alpha$ transmission through the IGM ($=$EW$_{z\sim\text{7.6}}$/EW$_{z\sim\text{2--6}}$), and infer an IGM \ion{H}{1} fraction ($X_{\text{HI}}$) of $36^{+10}_{-14}\%$ at $z\sim7.6$, which is significantly ($\sim$3$\sigma$) lower than recent measurements at $z \sim$ 7.6.
-The spatial distribution of the detected Ly$\alpha$ emitters implies the presence of a potential highly-ionized region at $z\sim7.55$ which hosts four Ly$\alpha$ emitters within a $\sim$ 40 cMpc spatial separation.
+We estimate the Ly$\alpha$ transmission through the IGM ($=$EW$_{z\sim\text{7.6}}$/EW$_{z\sim\text{2--6}}$), and infer an IGM \ion{H}{1} fraction ($X_{\text{HI}}$) of $49^{+19}_{-19}\%$ at $z\sim7.6$, which is lower in modest tension ($>$1$\sigma$) with recent measurements at $z \sim$ 7.6.
+The spatial distribution of the detected Ly$\alpha$ emitters implies the presence of a potential highly ionized region at $z\sim7.55$ which hosts four Ly$\alpha$ emitters within a $\sim$ 40 cMpc spatial separation.
 The prominence of this ionized region in our dataset could explain our lower inferred value of $X_{\text{HI}}$, though our analysis is also sensitive to the chosen reference Ly$\alpha$ EW distribution values and reionization models.

 \keywords{early universe --- galaxies: distances and redshifts --- galaxies: evolution --- galaxies: formation --- galaxies: high-redshift --- intergalactic medium}